codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 Scrum Poker for Jira also provides project specific configuration.

 The locate the project specific configuration navigate to the project and find the `Project settings` link in the bottom of the left menu.
-Inside the `Project settings` you can find a menu option called `Scrum Poker for Jira` that leads to the configuration.
+Inside the `Project settings` you can find a menu option called `Scrum Poker` that leads to the configuration.

 #### Configuration Options